BergeSeen Trail 17: Bad Aussee - Bad Mitterndorf

 Description:

-The Traun River, the main waterway of the Salzkammergut, has more than one source.
-It begins with a waterfall above the Kammersee lake, which sends its cool waters through the Topiltz and Grundlsee lakes, where it flows out as the Grundlsee Traun.
-The Altaussee Traun, on the other hand, comes from Lake Altaussee – and then there is also the Kainisch Traun, which (to make things even more complicated) is fed by the Ödensse Traun.
-The latter can be viewed up close during Stage 17 along with the Steinitzenalm Meadow and the Salza River, which you meet up with in Bad Mitterndorf.
+The Traun, the main river of the Salzkammergut, has not just one source.
+It originates with a waterfall above Lake Kammer, which sends the cool water through Lake Toplitz to Lake Grundlsee, from where it flows out as the Grundlseer Traun.
+The Altausseer Traun bubbles from Lake Altaussee – and then there is also the Kainischtraun which, to make it more complicated, is fed by the Ödensee Traun.
+The latter can be explored along stage 17, as well as the Steinitzenalm and the Salza, which flows towards you in Bad Mitterndorf.

 Directions:

-In the Kurpark of Bad Aussee, walk past the Archduke Johann Monument to the geographical centre of Austria.
-Then cross the meeting point of the Altaussee Traun and the Grundlsee Traun on the round Mercedes Bridge.
-On the other side, the route heads left to the car park at Untere Pratergasse, turns left over the E-Werk Bridge and then shortly afterwards turns right following the trail marker “Zum Bahnhof” via the E-Werk footbridge.
-The marked footpath to the train station briefly leads uphill to the Hugo Cordignano Promenade, which you follow south, passing the Protestant church.
-Underneath the bridge of the bypass street, you arrive at Bahnhofstraße, which you cross before the Beck Bridge.
-Along Öfnerstraße and Untere Bahnhofpromenade you reach the bridge which leads left over the Traun to the Bad Aussee train station (633 m).
-30 min
+In the Kurpark of Bad Aussee, pass the Archduke Johann monument towards the geographical centre of Austria.
+Then cross the confluence of the Altausseer and Grundlseer Traun on the round Mercedes bridge.
+Beyond, turn left to the parking lot at Untere Pratergasse, then left over the E-Werk bridge and shortly after right at the signpost "Zum Bahnhof" over the E-Werk footbridge.
+The marked footpath to the station leads slightly uphill to Hugo-Cordignano-Promenade, where you walk south – past the evangelical church.
+Under the bypass bridge, you reach Bahnhofstrasse, which you cross before Beckbrücke.
+On Öfnerstraße and Untere Bahnhofpromenade, you reach the bridge that leads left over the Traun to Bad Aussee station (633 m).
+30 minutes

-Head 200 metres back towards the town centre along Bahnhofstraße, turn right before the bridge over the Kainisch Traun and follow a narrow trail to a bridge, which can be crossed to reach Gasthaus Kalßenwirt.
-Continue along the Traun and follow the sign to “Ödensee”, passing the recycling centre along the way.
-Then the route heads uphill through the forest to a gravel quarry and then soon after to the street leading to Lake Ödensee.
-Following this street to the right, you arrive after 500 metres at the car park in front of the gourmet Gasthaus Kohlröserlhütte am Ödensee (776 m) 2:30 h
+Return 200 m towards the centre on Bahnhofstrasse, before the bridge over the Kainischtraun, turn right and take a narrow path to a bridge over which you can cross to Gasthaus Kalßenwirt.
+Continue along the Traun and follow signs "Ödensee", passing the recycling centre.
+Then you ascend through forest to a gravel pit and after a short time reach the road leading to Ödensee.
+On this road, go right after 500 m to the parking lot in front of the gastronomic Gasthaus Kohlröserlhütte at Ödensee (776 m).
+2:30 h

-For those interested, you can circle the lake along a forest road with trail sections in approximately 45 minutes.
-However, the Salzkammergut Trail heads left from the Kohlröserlhütte over the outflow of the Ödensee Traun and then right on the Ödensee circular trail to the eastern shore, where you go left to a forestry road.
+If you want, you can walk around the lake in about 45 minutes on a forest road or path sections.
+However, the Salzkammergut Trail leads from Kohlröserlhütte left over the outlet of the Ödensee Traun and then right on the Ödensee loop trail to the eastern shore, where you turn left to a forest road.

-This road takes you left to the old Ödenseestraße, which you follow to the right at the fork.
-Shortly before the mountain pines of the Kainisch Moor, turn right to arrive at a meadow.
-Now always follow the signs to “Mühlreith, Karstquellen Strumern”.
-Soon you turn left onto a hiking trail which ascends through the forested slopes.
+On this road, you reach the old Ödensee road on the left, which you follow right at a fork.
+Just before the Kainischmoos covered with dwarf pines, turn right to a meadow.
+Now you always follow the signs "Mühlreith, Karstquellen Strumern".
+Soon you turn left onto a hiking trail that climbs through forest slopes.

-After some 500 metres, the route goes left on a forest road and then downhill to the right into the Eibl Ravine, where you go left.
-To the right behind several trees, there is a clearing with a small, shallow lake.
-To the left, a narrow path leads to the nearby Strumern karst springs.
-Finally, the gravel road heads downhill for a short distance to the houses of Mühlreith (800 m).
+After about 500 m, take the forest road left downhill again, then right into Eiblgraben and there left again.
+On the right, behind some trees, is a clearing with a small, shallow lake; on the left, a narrow path leads to the nearby karst springs of Strumern.
+The gravel road finally leads briefly downhill to the houses of Mühlreith (800 m).
 1:30 h

-From the previously mentioned fork, continue briefly uphill, turn left and then go along the southern edge of the alpine meadow to two additional junctions.
-Go straight ahead into the forested Almgraben Ravine.
-At the valley floor below, go left along the flat road (Pulverstampfweg) over the Salza River to Neuhofen.
-After the railway bridge and the bypass road, you arrive at the Kurpark in the town centre of Bad Mitterndorf (809 m).
+From the mentioned fork, go briefly uphill, then turn left and pass the southern edge of the alpine meadow to two further forks.
+Go straight down into the wooded alpine trench.
+At the valley floor, turn left onto the flat road (Pulverstampfweg), cross the Salza, and continue to Neuhofen.
+After passing beneath the railway and bypass, you reach the Kurpark and the centre of Bad Mitterndorf (809 m).

-The tourism office is in town (Mitterdorferstraße 58).
-There you also cross the hiking trail “From Glacier to Wine”.
+Tourism office in town (Mitterndorferstraße 58).
+There you also cross the hiking route "From Glacier to Wine".
 0:45 h

 Tip: